 In 2003 the local International Kindergarten, which was already housed on the same campus, officially became part of ISHR.

-In June 2006 ISHR received authorisation to offer the IB Primary Years Programme.
+In June 2006 ISHR received authorization to offer the IB Primary Years Programme.

-In April 2006 a 3.5m € building expansion project was started with financial aid from the Government and by April 2007 the ISHR had a new, much larger dining room with a professional kitchen, a new attractive library, 10 new classrooms, an additional music room, a third science laboratory and a second IT room.
-A gymnastic room and a visitors' gallery were addedd to the PE Wing and the main sports hall was renovated.
+In April 2006 a 3.5m € building expansion project was started with funding from the Government and by April 2007, ISHR had a new, much larger dining room with a professional kitchen, a new attractive library, 10 new classrooms, an additional music room, a third science laboratory and a second IT room.
+A gymnastic room and a visitors' gallery were added to the PE Wing and the main sports hall was renovated.

 Since March 2007 the premises at Bruchmeisterallee 6 are owned by the school.

-In August 2013 ISHR opened a new secondary centre, consisting of 11 classrooms, 2 music, 5 music practice rooms, 2 art rooms, study rooms and a laptop area, as well as a second PE Hall, and a fourth Science Laboratory.
+In August 2013 ISHR opened a new secondary centre, consisting of 11 classrooms, 2 music and 5 music practice rooms, 2 art rooms, study rooms and a laptop area, as well as a second PE Hall, and a fourth Science Laboratory.

-As of the 2018/2019 school year, ISHR has over 600 students enrolled from our Early Years Programme through Grade 12, all following the IBO programmes.
+As of the 2019/2020 school year, ISHR has over 600 students from more than 60 different nations enrolled from our Early Years Programme through Grade 12, all following the IB programmes.
 We are proud of our IB Diploma results and have alumni students studying at renowned universities on five different continents.